But email editors are woefully behind. Here’s why…

 Designing HTML Emails Is Far More Complex Than For A Website

-If your company wants a beautiful HTML email designed, the process is exponentially more complex than building out a web page for a number of reasons:
+If your company wants a beautiful HTML email designed, the process is exponentially more complex than building out a web page for several reasons:

-- No Standards – There is NO strict adherence to any web standards by email clients that display HTML email.
-In fact, virtually every email client and every version of every email client acts differently.
+- No Standards – There is NO strict adherence to web standards by email clients that display HTML email.
+Virtually every email client and every version of every email client acts differently.
 Some will honor CSS, external fonts, and modern HTML.
-Others honor some inline styling, will only display a collection of fonts, and ignore everything but table-driven structures.
-It’s actually quite ridiculous at this point that no one is working on this issue.
+Others honor some inline styling, only display a collection of fonts, and ignore everything but table-driven structures.
+It’s quite ridiculous that no one is working on this issue.
 As a result, designing templates that render across clients and devices consistently has become big business and can be quite expensive.

-- Email Client Security – Just this week, Apple Mail updated to block all images in HTML emails by default that are not embedded in the email.
-You either give permission to load them an email at a time, or have to enable the settings to disable this setting.
+- Email Client Security – Recently, Apple Mail updated to block all images in HTML emails by default that are not embedded in the email.
+You either give permission to load them an email at a time or have to enable the settings to disable this setting.
 Along with email client security settings, there are also corporate settings.

 - IT Security – Your IT team may deploy strict rulesets on what objects can actually be rendered in an email.
 If your images, for example, come from a specific domain that’s not whitelisted in a corporate firewall, images simply won’t show up in your email.
 At times, we’ve had to develop emails and host all the images on the corporation’s server so that their own employees could see the images.

 - Email Service Providers – To make matters worse, the email builders that email service providers (ESPs) actually introduce problems rather than constrain them.
 While they promote their editor is What You See Is What You Get (WYSIWYG), the opposite is often true with email design.
-You’ll preview the email in their platform, then the email recipient sees all kinds of design problems.
-Companies often unknowningly opt for a feature-rich editor instead of a locked-down editor thinking that one has more features than the other.
-The opposite is true… if you want emails that render consistently across all email clients, the simpler the better because less can go wrong.
+You’ll preview the email in their platform, and the recipient will see all the design problems.
+Companies often unknowingly opt for a feature-rich editor instead of a locked-down one, thinking one has more features.
+The opposite is true… if you want emails that render consistently across all email clients, the simpler, the better, because less can go wrong.

-- Email Client Rendering – There are hundreds of email clients, each rendering HTML differently across desktop, apps, mobile, and webmail clients.
-While your nifty text editor on your email service provider may have a setting to put a heading in your email… the padding, margins, line-height, and font-size may differ on every single email client.
-As a result, you have to dumb down the HTML and code every single element differently (see the example below) – and often write in exceptions that are email client specific – to get an email to render consistently.
+- Email Client Rendering – Hundreds of email clients render HTML differently across desktops, apps, mobile devices, and webmail clients.
+While your nifty text editor on your email service provider may have a setting to put a heading in your email, the padding, margins, line height, and font size may differ for every email client.
+As a result, you have to dumb down the HTML and code every single element differently (see the example below) – and often write in exceptions that are email client-specific – to get an email to render consistently.
 There’s no simple block types, you have to do table-driven layouts that are the equivalent of building for the web thirty years ago.
 It’s why any new layout requires both development and cross-email client and device testing.
 What you see in your inbox may be totally different what I see in my inbox.
-It’s why rendering tools like Email On Acid or Litmus are a must to ensure your new designs work across all email clients.
+That’s why rendering tools like Email On Acid or Litmus are a must to ensure your new designs work across all email clients.
 Here’s a short list of popular email clients and their rendering engines: